OFFTKP/felix86/docs/how-to-use.md

 Here you can run your x86 and x86-64 applications, such as games:
 ![My rootfs is named /rootfs](./example.png)

+**You can also run x86 executables that are outside the rootfs, the first time you do so you will be prompted to mark the directory as trusted.**

 The rootfs you downloaded should have enough libraries to support most games, but if any are missing use your **x86-64 package manager** to install them while inside the rootfs.